Application to Write for StrongFirst

 Things to Consider About Writing for StrongFirst

-- Please spend some time familiarizing yourself with the type and depth of content that our audience has come to expect before you submit an article.
+- Before submitting an article, please familiarize yourself with the type and depth of content that our audience has come to expect.
 We are the School of Strength and are committed to providing excellent content that supports our mission to pursue, practice, and promote strength.
 We do not entertain generic or pop-fitness types of banal articles.
 Please do not submit them.

 - Your content should be relevant and useful for our StrongFirst audience while showcasing your unique voice and philosophy.
 What do you have to share that no other person can share the same way?

-- Content should be original and not have been published elsewhere (such as on your personal/business website or other publication).
+- Your content should be original and not have been published elsewhere (such as on your personal/business website or other publication).
 If you borrow any ideas, photos, quotations, or concepts from others, you must attribute proper credit.
 We do not tolerate plagiarism or theft of any sort.

 - When formulating and proposing ideas, consider how your ideas contribute to StrongFirst’s mission and what the actionable takeaway will be for the StrongFirst reader.
-Sample training plans and skill troubleshooting/demonstrations/progressions are popular topics.
+Sample training plans and skill troubleshooting/demonstrations/progressions are popular topics and prioritized for publication.

 - When planning your content, consider that our approach tends towards an “inch wide and a mile deep.”